madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 :math:`x_k` span, the more randomly they are distributed, or the more noise is present in the :math:`y_k` values, the more the condition "good enough" must be replaced with "very good", tending to "with great precision".
-In other words, should know the value of :math:`\omega` we are looking for in advance!
+In other words, we must know the value of :math:`\omega` we are looking for in advance!

 The original method proposed in :ref:`Section 3 <reei3-sec3>` provides a starting point for addressing this challenge.
 Admittedly, it would be wrong to